veritas-repo/ange/README.md

 ![VVT-Logo](./ange%20project/portal/screenshots/VVT-Logo.jpg)

-Founded in Australia with an Asia-Pacific focus - Veritas Ventures Trust exist to create a sustainable future, as a truly trusted, respected, and independent global emerging tech company. ​Veritas Tech (Veritas Tech Pty.
+Founded in Australia with an Asia-Pacific focus - Veritas Tech exists to create a sustainable future, as a truly trusted, respected, and independent global emerging tech company. ​Veritas Tech (Veritas Tech Pty.
 Ltd.), in its capacity as Trustee of the Veritas Ventures Trust, advances the vision and engineering of Emerging Technologies - including Artificial Intelligence, Blockchain/DLT, and the Internet of Things - to build a Sustainable Future.

 ---